cybergu0ck/notes/engineering/software-engineering/programming/cpp/01-cpp-fundamentals/04-pointers.md

 <br>
 <br>

-## Pointers as Function Parameters
+## Pointers as Function Arguments

 <br>

 ### Passing Pointers by Value

-This is illustration of passing a pointer to a local variable created on the stack by value.
-We can pass either the memory address of the appropriate variable or the pointer itself.
+- Passing a pointer to a variable created on the stack by value.

-- At the end of `foo`'s scope, the memory holding the value of `num_ptr` (not the memory it is pointing to) is released by the stack as it is created on the stack.
-- At the end of `main`'s scope, the memory holding the value of `ptr` and the address it points to i.e. `num` are released by the stack as both of them are created on the stack.

   ```cpp
   #include <iostream>